Q: Where would I obtain a university calendar of important dates?

-A: No. If a parent of a dependent student moves out of Michigan during the time the student is enrolled at the University, the student's in-state classification will be maintained as long as the student remains continuously enrolled (Fall and Spring semesters) in the University.
+A: No. If a parent of a dependent student moves out of Michigan during the time the student is enrolled at the University, the student's in-state tuition classification will be maintained unchanged as long as the student remains continuously enrolled (Fall and Spring semesters) at Michigan State University.

 Q: I graduated from a Michigan high school.
 My parents still reside in Michigan, but I attended a non-Michigan college or university.
 Do I qualify for in-state status?

 A: Yes.
-The in-state status of a prospective student domiciled in Michigan will not be affected by the student's full-time attendance, at a non-Michigan college or university, prior to enrolling at Michigan State University.
+If you are a dependent student (age 24 or younger), the in-state tuition status of a prospective student domiciled in Michigan will not be affected by the student's full-time attendance at a non-Michigan college or university, prior to enrolling at Michigan State University.

 Q: My family moved out of Michigan while I was in high school; do I qualify for in-state status?